 - Tapioca starch or potato starch (optional): Add 1–2 teaspoons for a gooier, stretchier queso-style finish.

-- Drizzle over: Vegan Nachos Bowl, Burritos, or Stuffed Tacos
+- Drizzle over: Vegetarian Burritos, Easy Loaded Sweet Potato Fries, or Plant Based Stuffed Mexican Tacos

-- Spoon over: Mexican Rice, Baked Potatoes, or Vegan Taquitos
+- Spoon over: Healthy Mexican Rice Recipe, Baked Potatoes, or Vegan Taquitos

-- Try with: Refried Black Beans, Refried Pinto Beans, or Vegan 7-Layer Taco Dip
+- Try with: Refried Black Beans (check out my How to Make Refried Black Beans From a Can), Vegan Refried Pinto Beans, or Vegan 7-Layer Taco Dip

 - Enjoy with: Aguas Frescas or Strawberry Hibiscus Lemonade